Buccinator flap operation

 Is there anything I should do before the operation?

 Where possible, we advise you to keep your child away from children or adults who have colds, ‘flu’ or other infections in the weeks running up to the operation.
-This will reduce the chance that your child’s operation will have to be postponed because he or she is not well.
+This will reduce the chance that your child’s operation will have to be postponed because they are not well.

 What happens before the operation?

-You will need to bring your child to Puffin Ward for a pre-admission appointment in the month leading up to the operation.
-The purpose of this appointment is to meet the ward team who will be looking after your child.
-The nurses will show you around the ward, explain about your stay and ask you some general questions.
-Your child will need to have a medical check up and maybe a blood test.
+You will need to bring your child to Magpie Ward for a pre-admission appointment in the month leading up to the operation.
+The purpose of this appointment is to discuss the planned surgery and answer any questions.
+Your child will need to have a medical check-up and maybe a blood test.
 Some photos may be taken for medical records.